y2737924daohegua/corber/pages/frameworks/react.md

 title:  "React / Webpack"
 ---

-React support has been tested with apps from create-react-app, but these steps should generally apply to any Webpack application.
+[React](https://reactjs.org/) support has been tested with apps from [Create React App](https://github.com/facebookincubator/create-react-app), but these steps should apply to any [webpack](https://webpack.js.org/) application.

-The following custom changes are required to your React application.
-The CLI will warn you if anything is missing.
+The following changes to your React application are required:

 - In `package.json`, the `homepage` property must be defined and not have a leading slash.
 - If you want to use livereload (you probably do), you will have to run `yarn run eject`. corber requires access to your webpack config.